-Even though my boyfriend Marlin and I don’t live together right now, I can understand the feeling of wanting to spend all of my free time with him at home.
+Even though my boyfriend and I don’t live together right now, I can understand the feeling of wanting to spend all of your free time with your significant other at home.
 However, it’s so important for yourself and for a healthy relationship to get comfortable with going out on your own.
 That way you and your partner don’t have to rely on each other to be the only ones you talk to or spend any time with.

 I get it, it’s so easy to bring your partner along with you to a new social event where you don’t know many people.
 You keep them close to you as a type of security blanket instead of having to converse with strangers.
 Nonetheless, to make new and meaningful friendships and meet new people, you have to start challenging yourself to start going to several outings alone.
 That way, you force yourself to converse with strangers in ways that you normally wouldn’t have if you were there with your partner.
 Sometimes you have to separate yourself and do things alone in order to discover something new!